Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Potential Theory on Trees

 Set $G=\Lambda^* g$ and $M=\Lambda^*\mu$.
 The inequality

 expresses the fact that $M$ satisfies the trace inequality for $K_{\partial T}$.
 Hence, if $\Lambda^*\mu$ satisfies the trace inequality on $\partial T$, $\mu$ does on $X$.

-In the other direction, if \eqref{ammaniti} holds, then $\mu$ satisfies the capacitary inequality $\mu(E)\le C(\mu)\Cpc_X(E)$, when $E$ is a closed subset of $X$.
-Simply test the inequality dual to \eqref{ammaniti} on those $f$ such that $f\ge1$ on $E$.
+In the other direction, if (\ref{ammaniti}) holds, then $\mu$ satisfies the capacitary inequality $\mu(E)\le C(\mu)\Cpc_X(E)$, when $E$ is a closed subset of $X$: test the inequality dual to (\ref{ammaniti}) on those $f$ such that $f\ge1$ on $E$.
 By the equivalence of continuous and discrete capacities, this implies that $\Lambda^*\mu(F)\le C(\mu)\Cpc_{\partial T}(F)$ for closed subsets of $\partial T$.
-It is well known (see for example \cite{KS2}) that the capacitary condition implies, via duality, the testing condition $[\Lambda^*\mu]<\infty$ (see also the next subsection) and this, in turn, implies the discrete trace inequality by Theorem \ref{carlesonmeasures}. \end{proof}
+It is well known (see e.g. \cite{KS}) that the capacitary condition implies, via duality, the testing condition $[\Lambda^*\mu]<\infty$ (see also the next subsection) and this, in turn, implies the discrete trace inequality by Theorem \ref{carlesonmeasures}. \end{proof}

-\begin{remark} In view of the results of Section 5.1, the fact that $M$ satisfies the trace inequality for $K_{\partial T}$ is equivalent to the fact that $M$ satisfies \eqref{carleson}.
+\begin{remark} In view of the results of Section 5.1, the fact that $M$ satisfies the trace inequality for $K_{\partial T}$ is equivalent to the fact that $M$ satisfies (\ref{carleson}).
 Hence, we have a dyadic characterization for the measures satisfying the trace inequalities on Ahlfors-regular spaces. \end{remark}

 \begin{corollary} A nonnegative Borel measure $\mu$ on $X$ satisfies the trace inequality \eqref{traceineq} if and only if it satisfies the testing condition of Kerman-Sawyer type